alphanso-dev/Wowza-Live-Streaming/README.md

   ### Installation
 ## You can install the package via Composer.
 Run the following command in your Laravel project
 - composer require alphanso-tech/livestreaming:dev-main
-## Publish the package migrations and Config file
+## Publish the package for migrations, configuration files, and asset files.
 - php artisan vendor:publish --tag=livestream-assets
 ## Run migrations to create the necessary database tables :
 - php artisan migrate